Penarth: Penarth Pier

 In 1907, a small wooden "Concert Party" theatre was built at the seaward end.
 In 1929, the pier was bought by Penarth Urban District Council, who added a new pier-head berthing pontoon, and in 1930 the current art deco pavilion was added.
-In 1931, a fire started in the seaward-end theatre, which, after a sea and land-based rescue, saved all 800 people on board at that time.
+In 1931, a fire started in the seaward-end theatre; a sea and land-based rescue was able to save all 800 people on board at the time.
 The pier was rebuilt, strengthened with additional concrete columns, but without the wooden theatre.

 In 1947, the 7,130 ton steamship the SS Port Royal Park, under the flag of the Tavistock Shipping Company, collided with the pier, causing severe damage that was not repaired for several years.

 In August 1966, a 600-ton pleasure steamer, Bristol Queen, hit the pier causing an estimated £25,000 damage.